robinbortlik/kitchen-manager/README.md

 # Kitchen manager

-Small application developed in EmberJS which will help us to manage food spend in our company's kitchen
+Electronic stroke board for kitchen or common rooms in companies It is small application developed in EmberJS which will help us to manage food spend in our company's kitchen

 ## How to run application